ArduPilot/ardupilot_wiki/plane/source/docs/plane-3-7-to-3-8-migration.rst

 changes that were made to the RC_* and SERVOn_* parameters will be lost.
 Upgrading back to 3.8 (or higher) will not copy over any new param changes.
 This is only an issue if the user decides to downgrade.
+**Please note that downgrading from 3.8 to 3.7 is very likely to cause an immediate crash if you lose RCx_REV settings since some of your servos will be reserved**

 Change to Servo Range Parameters
 ================================